 Currently ignored.

 Lundberg & Lee (2017) proposed a unified approach to both local explainability (the variable contribution of a single variable within a single sample) and global explainability (the variable contribution of the entire model) by applying the fair distribution of payoffs principles from game theory put forth by Shapley (1953).
 Now called SHAP (SHapley Additive exPlanations), this suggested framework explains predictions of ML models, where input variables take the place of players, and their contribution to a particular prediction is measured using Shapley values.
-Successively, Redell (2019) presented a metric that combines the additive property of Shapley values with the robustness of the R2 of Gelman (2018) to produce an R2 variance decomposition that accurately captures the contribution of each variable to the explanatory power of the model.
-Additionally, we use the signed R2, in order to denote the regulation of connections in line with a linear SEM, since the edges in the DAG indicate node regulation (activation, if positive; inhibition, if negative).
+Successively, Redell (2019) presented a metric that combines the additive property of Shapley values with the robustness of the R-squared (R2) of Gelman (2018) to produce a variance decomposition that accurately captures the contribution of each variable to the explanatory power of the model.
+We also use the signed R2, in order to denote the regulation of connections in line with a linear SEM, since the edges in the DAG indicate node regulation (activation, if positive; inhibition, if negative).
 This has been recovered for each edge using sign(beta), i.e., the sign of the coefficient estimates from a linear model (lm) fitting of the output node on the input nodes, as suggested by Joseph (2019).
-It should be noted that in order to ascertain the local significance of node regulation with respect to the DAG, the Shapley decomposition of the R-squared (R2) value can be employed for each outcome node (r=1,...,R) by averaging the R2 indices of their input nodes.
+Additionally, in order to ascertain the local significance of node regulation with respect to the DAG, the Shapley decomposition of the R-squared values for each outcome node (r=1,...,R) can be computed by summing the ShapleyR2 indices of their input nodes.
+Finally, It should be noted that the operations required to compute kernel SHAP values are inherently time-consuming, with the computational time increasing in proportion to the number of predictor variables and the number of observations.
+Therefore, the function uses a progress bar to check the progress of the kernel SHAP evaluation per observation.

 Shapley, L. (1953) A Value for n-Person Games.
 In: Kuhn, H. and Tucker, A., Eds., Contributions to the Theory of Games II, Princeton University Press, Princeton, 307-317.